nrd3/A03/README.md

 To download the files onto Github, press on "push" and it will push the files onto github

 Defintion
-Branch: a unique set of code changes with a unique name
+<b>Branch<b/>: a unique set of code changes with a unique name
-Clone: to download a copy of the source code from source control
+<b>Clone<b/>: to download a copy of the source code from source control
-Commit: saved changes
+<b>Commit<b/>: saved changes
-Fetch:The git fetch command downloads commits, files, and refs from a remote repository into your local repo.
+<b>Fetch<b/>:The git fetch command downloads commits, files, and refs from a remote repository into your local repo.
 Fetching is what you do when you want to see what everybody else has been working on.
-GIT:is a distributed version-control system for tracking changes in source code during software development Github:is a code hosting platform for version control and collaboration Merge:way of putting a forked history back together again.It takes the independent lines of development created by git branch and integrate them into a single branch
+<b>GIT<b/>:is a distributed version-control system for tracking changes in source code during software development
+<b>Github<b/>:is a code hosting platform for version control and collaboration
+<b>Merge<b/>:way of putting a forked history back together again.It takes the independent lines of development created by git branch and integrate them into a single branch
-Merge Conflict: is an event that occurs when Git is unable to automatically resolve differences in code between two commits
+<b>Merge Conflict<b/>: is an event that occurs when Git is unable to automatically resolve differences in code between two commits
-Push: The git push command is used to upload local repository content to a remote repository.
+<b>Push<b/>: The git push command is used to upload local repository content to a remote repository.
 Pushing is how you transfer commits from your local repository to a remote repo
-Pull: Pull requests let you tell others about changes you've pushed to a branch in a repository on GitHub.
+<b>Pull<b/>: Pull requests let you tell others about changes you've pushed to a branch in a repository on GitHub.
 Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before your changes are merged into the base branch.
-Remote: A remote in Git is a common repository that all team members use to exchange their changes
+<b>Remote<b/>: A remote in Git is a common repository that all team members use to exchange their changes
-Repository: A directory or storage space where your projects can live
+<b>Repository<b/>: A directory or storage space where your projects can live

+Resources
 https://guides.github.com/activities/hello-world/
+And the powerpoints provided for us on canvas